Trauma

 At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to recover from their trauma so that they can live and function in society again in a meaningful and fulfilling way.
 During a ten-week intensive treatment programme at our clinic, we teach these fellows how to deal with their trauma and process it.

 In group sessions, the fellows share their stories and give each other feedback.
-Often they have experienced similar things, so there is a lot of recognition.
-Group sessions are led by experience experts who, like the fellows, have also had similar problems themselves.
-They understand better than anyone what the fellows are going through, and they know the right questions to ask.
+Often, they have experienced similar things, so there is a lot of recognition.
+Group sessions are led by expert-by-experience counsellors who, like the fellows, have had similar problems.
+They understand better than anyone what the fellows are going through and know the right questions to ask.
 Recognition makes fellows realise that they are not alone.
-It gives them strength to sustain the intensive treatment.
+It gives them the strength to sustain the intensive treatment.

 Sports and games are also part of the treatment.
 The daily sports and outdoor activities contribute to the well-being and learning process of the fellows.
-The underlying problems are addressed during individual therapy, including talk therapy and cognitive behavioural therapy.
+The underlying problems are addressed during individual therapy, including talk and cognitive behavioural therapy.
 Step by step, we help the fellows learn how to cope with their trauma, to process it and give it a place, and to learn to deal with it.
-Fellows have a minimum of three one-on-one sessions with their regular therapist every week.
+Fellows have at least three one-on-one sessions with their regular therapist every week.

 Together with the family

 We work closely with the fellow's family.
-We offer a special counseling and therapy programme for parents.
-They are given tools to be supportive and to avoid relapse, so that the fellow can maintain and further strengthen the path to recovery once he / she has left the clinic.
+We offer a special counselling and therapy programme for parents.
+They are given tools to be supportive and avoid relapse so the fellow can maintain and further strengthen the path to recovery once they have left the clinic.
 In this way, we work together on recovery.

 Trauma / PTSD and medication

-Phasing out medication is done under the strict guidance of our psychiatrists, together with the help and support of the entire treatment team.
-The safe climate, the positive environment and our continued support ensure that the withdrawal of medication is usually successful.
-Even after the fellow has left the clinic, medication is often hardly necessary anymore, if at all.
+Phasing out medication is done under the strict guidance of our psychiatrists, together with the help and support of the entire treatment team and medical staff.
+The safe climate, the positive environment, and our continued support ensure that the medication withdrawal is usually successful.
+Even after the fellow has left the clinic, medication is often hardly necessary anymore.

 Contact us